How to build a higher margin business in 2025

 What defines a high margin product—and why it matters

 A high margin product delivers significantly more revenue compared to its production cost.
-For example, selling a t-shirt for $12 with $11 cost yields only $1 profit.
-However, raising the price to $20 without increasing costs results in a $9 profit, transforming a low-margin product into a higher-margin opportunity.
+For instance, if you sell a t-shirt for $12 but only spent $11, your profit is $1. rising the price to $20 without rising costs, on the other hand, makes a $9 profit, turning a low-margin product into a higher-margin chance.

 As a result, high-margin products let you earn more per transaction, making them ideal for businesses aiming to scale efficiently without significantly increasing operational complexity.